storm-software/storm-ops/README.md

   environments and services.
 - **@storm-software/config-tools**: Utilities for handling configuration files and settings.
+- **@storm-software/esbuild**: Build tools and configurations for esbuild, a fast JavaScript bundler and minifier.
 - **@storm-software/eslint**: ESLint configurations and rules for linting JavaScript and TypeScript code.
 - **@storm-software/git-tools**: Tools for managing Git repositories and